monodot/knowledge-base/_articles/loki.md

 Sending data to Loki:

 - Loki exposes an HTTP API for pushing, querying and tailing log data.
-- Loki is usually combined with _agents_ such as Promtail, which combine log lines into _streams_, assign labels, and push them to the Loki HTTP API.
+- Loki is usually combined with an _agent_ such as Promtail or Grafana Alloy, which combine log lines into _streams_, assign labels, and push them to the Loki HTTP API.
-- Loki can be combined with Prometheus _Alertmanager_ to send notifications when events happen.
+- Loki can be combined with Prometheus _Alertmanager_ to send alerts when certain events happen.

 ### Terminology

 - Logs are grouped into **streams**, which are indexed with **labels**.
 - A **log stream** is a combination of a **log source + a unique set of labels**.
-  - A set of log entries with the same labels applied, and grouped together.
+A log stream is a set of log entries with the same labels applied, and grouped together.
 - A **tenant** is a user in Loki.
   - Loki runs in multi-tenant mode by default.
 This means that requests and data from tenant A are isolated from tenant B. [^3]
   - To disable multi-tenancy, set `auth_enabled: false` in the config file.